am-cornelis/know-ur-ide/README.md

 You are encouraged to follow a "both hands on keyboard" rule to go further and forgo the mouse/trackpad entirely to start building muscle memory for those time saving shortcuts....

-Each excercise is described in the corresponding .md file.
+Each exercise is described in the corresponding .md file.
 They follow a loose logical order, but there is no dependency between them, so you can pick & choose.
 The general format is:
 * Do XYZ - no constraints
 * Find a quicker way (explore menus / identify shortcuts / ask around...)